 - You are under 25 and receiving funding from the Skills Funding Agency

-- You have a severe mental disability
+- You have a severe mental impairment

 - You are a live-in carer who look after someone who isn’t their partner, spouse or child (up to 18 years)

 - You are a foreign language assistants registered with the British Council